Sweeney Todd: The Demon Barber of Fleet Street (2007 film): Plot

-In 1846, Benjamin Barker, a barber, arrives in London, accompanied by the young sailor Anthony Hope.
+In 1846, Benjamin Barker, a barber, arrives in London, accompanied by young sailor Anthony Hope.
 A flashback reveals that sixteen years prior, Benjamin was falsely convicted and exiled to Australia by the corrupt Judge Turpin, who lusted after Benjamin's wife, Lucy ("No Place Like London").
-Benjamin adopts the alias "Sweeney Todd" and returns to his old shop on Fleet Street, situated above Nellie Lovett's failing meat pie shop ("The Worst Pies in London").
-Recognizing Benjamin, Mrs. Lovett tells him that once he was exiled, Turpin raped Lucy at a masquerade ball in his home and drove her to suicide before adopting the couple's daughter, Johanna, as his ward ("Poor Thing").
+Benjamin adopts the alias "Sweeney Todd" and returns to his old barber shop on Fleet Street, situated above Nellie Lovett's failing meat pie shop ("The Worst Pies in London").
+Recognising Benjamin, Mrs. Lovett tells him that once he was exiled, Turpin raped Lucy at a masquerade ball in his home and drove her to suicide before adopting the couple's daughter, Johanna, as his ward ("Poor Thing").
 Todd vows revenge and re-opens his barbershop after Mrs. Lovett, who is unrequitedly in love with him, presents him with his old straight razors ("My Friends").

 Anthony becomes enamored with Johanna after seeing her sing by a window above the street ("Green Finch and Linnet Bird").
 A beggar woman warns him about Judge Turpin ("Alms!
 Alms!"), who invites Anthony into his house before setting his henchman and personal bailiff, Beadle Bamford, upon him.
 The Beadle throws Anthony into the street and beats him with a cane, but Anthony vows to return and rescue Johanna ("Johanna").

 Rival barber and snake oil salesman Adolfo Pirelli is publicly humiliated by Todd at a shaving contest in front of Bamford ("Pirelli's Miracle Elixir/The Contest").
 At his barbershop, Todd is distressed that Turpin has not yet arrived after The Beadle promised he would visit before the end of the week.
 Mrs. Lovett encourages him to calm down and come up with a plan ("Wait").

 Pirelli visits Todd and reveals that he recognized him by his distinctive straight razors, and attempts to blackmail Todd using the knowledge of his former identity.
-Todd panics and kills Pirelli, hiding his body in a trunk.
+Todd panics and kills Pirelli, hiding his body in a chest.
 Mrs. Lovett is shocked but accepts Todd's justifications, having grown emotionally attached to Pirelli's downtrodden assistant Tobias "Toby" Ragg, whom she adopts as a son.

-Intent on marrying Johanna, Judge Turpin visits Todd's shop for a grooming at Bamford's recommendation ("Ladies in their Sensitivities").
+Intent on marrying Johanna, Judge Turpin visits Todd's shop for a shave at Bamford's recommendation ("Ladies in their Sensitivities").
 They sing a duet ("Pretty Women") but before Todd can kill Turpin, Anthony bursts in and inadvertently reveals his intentions on eloping with Johanna.
-Judge Turpin storms out and has Johanna committed to an asylum, offering her her freedom in exchange for her hand in marriage.
+Judge Turpin angrily storms out and has Johanna committed to an asylum, offering her her freedom in exchange for her hand in marriage.
 Todd laments that Johanna is gone forever, and vows revenge on all of London for wronging him ("Epiphany").